 Common Name: Prickly Poppy

-Papaver argemone is a Annual up to 0.40 metres tall.
+Papaver argemone is an annual plant that can grow up to 0.40 metres tall.

 It has medicinal uses.

 This plant is toxic to mammals, though the toxicity is low[

 A common weed of light soils in the south of Britain, becoming rare in the north[

 Prefers a well-drained sandy loam in a sunny position[

 ].
 Does not do well on wet clay soils but succeeds in most other soils[

 Plants usually self-sow freely when growing in suitable conditions so long as the soil surface is disturbed[

 When growing in cereal fields, poppies decrease the yields of nearby cereal plants[